matthewsouther/educator-emily/src/pages/about/index.md

 At the heart of my teaching philosophy is the belief that to build self-confident, happy, and excited-to-learn children, we must first meet each child where they are and allow them to explore their own ideas about how to approach a problem or learn a new concept.
 Children are born excited to learn and it is our most vital role as adults and educators to nurture that.

 I live in Portland, Oregon with my husband and two sons.
 You'll often find us exploring nature, being silly, having dance parties, and reveling in the joy of learning.

+> "Using her head, her heart, and humor, she knows how to naturally and authentically foster positive relationships with the students.
+This gives her the ability to be highly effective when helping them with difficult social, emotional, or academic challenges."
+>
+> Terra, Summer School Director, Menlo Park, CA

+> "I worked with Emily on a variety of projects.
+She calmly listens and takes in what others have to say.
+She has a kind sense of humor that puts all those around her at ease.
+Her writing skills and attention to detail are excellent."
+>
+> Joel, 826 Valencia, San Francisco, CA